How To Make iPhone Apps – Object Oriented Programming and Classes

 @end

-In the Implementation file, you’ll notice that the method signature looks exactly the same as it does in the header file however, there is a block of code inside curly braces right below it.
-This is where we write the code for this method.
+In the implementation file, you’ll notice that the method signature looks exactly the same as it does in the header file.
+The block of code inside curly braces is where we write the code for this method.

 int resultingHealth = [otherSuperhero Fight: mySuperhero.Stamina];